blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/Regular_expression_injection3.java.md

 # Answer

-It is an Regular Expression Injection issue. 'userName' is vulnerable spot in here and an attacker can bypass 'userlog' restriction and read whole file with only crating a malicious 'userName' value.
+It is a Regular Expression Injection issue. 'userName' is vulnerable spot in here and an attacker can bypass 'userlog' restriction and read whole file with only crating a malicious 'userName' value.
 Any user supplied data should be sanitized before processing.